 The mission of the Cyberpsychology Program is to provide knowledge and innovative learning experiences in cyberpsychology theory, research, and practice.
 Future graduates will acquire a solid basic knowledge of general psychology, cyberpsychology, and technology, and will learn to apply the knowledge gained in practical areas of cyberpsychology, including how people interact with each other through technology, how technologies enhance people's lives and how technologies can influence people's behavior and emotions.
 The courses cover important topics in cyberpsychology such as video games, social networks, cybersecurity, cyber-forensic psychology, telehealth, virtual reality, artificial intelligence, among others.

 - 1. Provide students with a strong foundational knowledge about general psychology, cyberpsychology, and technology. - 2.
 Train students to apply the acquired knowledge in practical areas of cyberpsychology, including how people interact with each other through technology, how technologies enhance people's lives, and how people's behavior and emotions can be influenced by technologies. - 3.
-Provide students with a strong foundational knowledge about general psychology, cyberpsychology, and technology. - 4.
-Foster in students an attitude of critical thinking concerning local and international events and experiences, thus contributing to the formation of individuals who are knowledgeable about the history of reality of Puerto Rico without being closed to the wider spectrum of events happening outside the Island. - 5.
-Develop student's interests and skills in interdisciplinary research throughout the curriculum. - 6.
-Train students to apply the acquired knowledge in practical areas of cyberpsychology, including how people interact with each other through technology, how technologies enhance people's lives, and how people's behavior and emotions can be influenced by technologies. - 7.
-Provide students with a multicultural and global perspective by integrating a third language and an intercultural development course. - 8.
-Ethical and Social Responsibility in a Diverse World Provide students with a multicultural and global perspective by integrating a third language and an intercultural development. - 9.
+Develop student's interests and skills in interdisciplinary research throughout the curriculum. - 4.
+Ethical and Social Responsibility in a Diverse World Provide students with a multicultural and global perspective by integrating a third language and an intercultural development. - 5.
 Provide students with a solid intellectual foundation that will contribute to their success in future graduate studies or professional work.